- Written by Dr.Mehmet Demircioglu

 A good plan should make sense even after the excitement fades.
 It should explain priorities, limits, recovery, risks, and future hair loss.
 If the plan only says a large number and a low price, it is not enough.

-This is a common questions, and it is also one of the easiest questions to answer badly.
+This is a common question, and it is also one of the easiest questions to answer badly.
 A graft number without context is almost meaningless.
 I need to know the size of the area, the hair caliber, the color contrast between hair and skin, the curl, the donor density, the future hair loss risk, and the patient’s priority.
 The same number can be enough for one patient and clearly insufficient for another.

 I pay close attention to giving a number only to satisfy curiosity.
 A number such as 3000 grafts only means something when the plan explains where those grafts will go, what density they can realistically create, what area will be left for a future session, and how the donor area will look after extraction.
 A graft plan should be a map, not a marketing line.